PAND: Prompt-Aware Neighborhood Distillation for Lightweight Fine-Grained Visual Classification: Introduction

-To address these challenges, we propose PAND (Prompt-Aware Neighborhood Distillation), a two-stage framework that decouples semantic calibration from structural transfer.
-In the first stage, we introduce Prompt-Aware Semantic Calibration to learn task-adaptive prompts while freezing the VLM backbone, producing precise semantic anchors.
-In the second stage, inspired by Neighborhood Logits Relation Distillation (NLRD)~\cite{gou2025}, we extend its unimodal formulation to the vision-language setting and develop a neighborhood-aware structural distillation module.
-This module enforces local relational consistency in the prediction space, enabling the student to inherit the teacher’s fine-grained discrimination logic.
+To address these challenges, we propose PAND (Prompt-Aware Neighborhood Distillation), a two-stage framework that coordinates semantic calibration with structural transfer.
+In the first stage, Prompt-Aware Semantic Calibration learns task-adaptive prompts while freezing the VLM backbone, producing calibrated semantic anchors.
+In the second stage, inspired by Neighborhood Logits Relation Distillation (NLRD)~\cite{gou2025}, we develop a neighborhood-aware structural distillation module in the vision-language setting.
+For each sample, we select its Top-$K$ neighbors based on teacher predictions and align the sample-pair logit relation distributions between teacher and student, enabling effective transfer of fine-grained discrimination ability.

-Our main contributions are summarized as follows: \begin{itemize}[noitemsep, topsep=0pt, parsep=0pt, partopsep=0pt] \item We propose a novel two-stage distillation framework that integrates prompt-based semantic calibration with neighborhood-aware structural distillation for lightweight FGVC. \item We extend neighborhood-based relational distillation to the vision-language paradigm, enabling effective local decision structure transfer without modifying student architectures. \item Extensive experiments on four FGVC benchmarks demonstrate that PAND consistently outperforms state-of-the-art methods, achieving up to 3.4\% accuracy improvement over VL2Lite on CUB-200 with ResNet-18. \end{itemize}
+Our main contributions are summarized as follows: \begin{itemize}[noitemsep, topsep=0pt, parsep=0pt, partopsep=0pt] \item We propose PAND, a two-stage framework with Prompt-Aware Semantic Calibration to construct task-adaptive semantic anchors from a frozen VLM, improving semantic alignment for fine-grained distillation. \item We develop a sample-level neighborhood-aware structural distillation module that aligns local sample-pair logit relation distributions between teacher and student without modifying the student architecture. \item Extensive experiments on four FGVC benchmarks demonstrate that PAND consistently improves over representative KD and VLM-based baselines, achieving up to 3.4\% accuracy improvement over VL2Lite on CUB-200 with ResNet-18. \end{itemize}